-This homemade cranberry juice cocktail is sweet, tart and totally refreshing.
-This juice is unlike most that you’ll find at the grocery store.
-Because cranberries are sour, many companies add a lot of sugar to help sweeten the juice.
-When you make your own, you have the opportunity to control your sweetener.
+This homemade cranberry juice is sweet, tart, and refreshing.
+This juice is unlike any you’ll find at the grocery store.
+Because cranberries are sour, most brands add a lot of sugar to help sweeten the juice.
+When you make your own, you have the opportunity to control the amount of sweetener you use.
 That said, I doubt most people enjoy drinking juice with puckered lips – so I wouldn’t suggest drinking it sans sugar.
-I sweetened my juice with honey which added a sweet floral touch to the beverage.
-I also used a couple freshly squeezed oranges which gave the juice a nice hint of citrus flavor.
+I sweetened my juice with honey which adds a sweet floral touch to the beverage.
+I also use a couple of freshly squeezed oranges which gives the juice a nice hint of citrus flavor.
 I’m sure apple juice or apple cider would work well too.

-It’s hard to keep up with research these days, but it seems like the consensus (for now) is that drinking cranberry juice every now and then is good for you.
-For women, it can help prevent UTIs and for men, it can possibly prevent prostate cancer.
-While I can’t attest to the benefits, I can tell you about the taste.
-This juice is sweet and tangy and perfect for any time of year :)
+It’s hard to keep up with research these days, but it seems like the consensus (for now) is that drinking cranberry juice now and then is good for you.
+It can potentially help prevent UTIs, and for men, it can possibly prevent prostate cancer.
+While I can’t attest to health benefits, I can tell you about the taste.
+This juice is sweet and tangy and the perfect drink during this festive time of year. 🙂

 - 1 lb fresh cranberries